About Our Alaskan Malamute Puppies

 Our puppies come with a health certificate from a trusted and respectable local veterinarian.
 Pups also come with shot and worming record, and a bag of useful goodies to take home!
 We also ask to take a photo of you with your puppy on the day of pickup so that we can place you in our “Happily Ever Afters Gallery” section of our website (coming soon).

-We offer a stress-free process that not only provides peace of mind, but also guarantees that anyone with the ability to properly provide a loving forever-home to one of our babies, has the opportunity to do so.
+We offer a stress-free process that not only provides peace of mind, but also guarantees that anyone with the ability to properly provide a safe and loving forever-home to one of our babies, has the opportunity to do so.
 Starting in 2019, we will also offer a $200 discount to verified Active Military/Veterans.
 You must inquire about this discount BEFORE sending your initial deposit for us to be able to honor it.

 Pricing and Payment